Secrets to Planning a Trip to Hawaii

 Big Island of Hawaii

 If you like national parks, then the Big Island of Hawaii might be for you.
-The island has world famous Hawaii Volcanoes National Park.
+This could be the most intriguing part of planning a trip to Hawaii.
+The Big Island has world famous Hawaii Volcanoes National Park.
 This national park features Kilauea Volcano, which has been continuously erupting since 1983.
 Here, you can actually see lava flowing to the sea.
 Sometimes, you can even venture up close to the lava when conditions permit.
 But you can also view the lava flows from the air or by sea.
 The Big Island also offers three other historically significant national monuments interpreting what life in ancient Hawaii must have been like.

 And if you like outdoor activities, the Big Island offers an abundance of opportunities for you to engage in.
 There are hiking trails galore.
 You can hike along trails along the Hamakua Coast.
 Here, you’ll find the secluded Waipio Valley, the former home of many Hawaiian chiefs.
 There are paths along stunning waterfalls like those that can be found in Akaka Falls State Park.
 And don’t forget the miles of memorable trails in the rain forest and lava fields of Hawaii Volcanoes National Park.